-3. A penalty try is awarded between the goal posts if foul play by the opposing team prevents a probable try from being scored, or scored in a more advantageous position.
+A penalty try is awarded between the goal posts if foul play by the opposing team prevents a probable try from being scored, or scored in a more advantageous position.
 A player guilty of this must be cautioned and temporarily suspended or sent off.
+No conversion is attempted.